Christianity and transgender people: Statements by popes

 Pope Benedict XVI denounced concepts of gender transition, warning that these ideas blur the distinction between male and female and could thus lead to the "self-destruction" of the human species.
 Benedict also warned against alteration of the word gender: "What is often expressed and understood by the term 'gender' is definitively resolved in the self-emancipation of the human being from creation and the Creator," he warned.
 "Man wants to create himself, and to decide always and exclusively on his own about what concerns him."
 He said that this is humanity living "against truth, against the creating Spirit".
 In December 2012, during his Christmas address to the Roman Curia, he described the view that one can choose their gender identity, as "a profound falsehood".

-While repeatedly denouncing gender theory and gender-affirming surgery, in several public statements, Pope Francis, head of the Catholic Church from 2013 to 2025, emphasised the need to accompany transgender people.
+While denouncing "gender theory" in several public statements, and "[t]he biological and psychical manipulation of sexual difference, which biomedical technology allows us to perceive as completely available to free choice", (Note: Does not explicitly mention gender-affirming surgery.)
+Pope Francis, head of the Catholic Church from 2013 to 2025, emphasised the need to accompany transgender people.